MattSegal/devblog/content/no-right-way-to-write-tests.md

 > I'm now writing some unit tests ...
 I know that the correct way would be to write tests first and then the code, but unfortunately it had to be done this way.

-This is depressing... what kind of culture causes newbies to feel the need to _ask for forgiveness_ when writing tests?
+This is depressing... what causes newbies to feel the need to _ask for forgiveness_ when writing tests?
 You can tell the poster has either previously copped some snark or has seen someone else lectured online for not doing things the "correct way".

 Of all things in software development, the idea that there is a "correct way" to write tests is particularly puzzling to me.
 There are so many different use-cases for automated tests that there cannot be one right way to do it.